thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 ` app/models/summarizer/breakdown.rb@4addd764

-This isn't a deal-breaker, but it makes the other classes a little noisier, and adds the risk that a developer will waste time trying to remove the unused parameter.
+This isn't a deal-breaker, but it makes the other classes a little noisier and adds the risk that a developer will waste time trying to remove the unused parameter.